christophM/interpretable-ml-book/README.md

 Printing for  proofreading with extra line spacing:
 Build HTML book, go to manuscript/_book/libs/gitbook*/css/style.css, change line-height:1.7 to line-height:2.5, open local html with chrome, print to pdf with custom margin.

 ## Changelog

 All notable changes to the book will be documented here.

-### v2.0 (IN PROGRESS) [html version]
+### v3.0 (IN PROGRESS) [html version]

-- Using Palmer penguins for classification examples (instead of cancer data).
-Turns out I encoded the cancer class wrongly, so interpretation was actually the opposite for e.g. feature effects.
-Over the years I felt this particular cancer data not a good match for this book, and now with the discovery of the error, I expedited the switch to a more playful dataset.
+- Use Palmer Penguins for classification examples.
+This replaces the examples with the cancer dataset.
+There was an error in how how I coded the outcome, so all interpretations were reversed.
+Instead of reversing the labels, I decided to replace the data, since I on longer think it's a good fit for the book.
+The penguin data examples are more accessible, less sensitive and more instructive since it's multi-class instead of binary classification.

 ### v2.0 [Print version, ebook version]

 - Added "Preface by the Author" chapter
 - Started section on neural network interpretation
 - Added chapter on feature visualization